Valsorim98/Internship/Task7/change_id_XY-MD02/README.md

 pip install argparse
 ```

+* Here is a link to the documentation from the manufacturer in pdf: http://sahel.rs/media/sah/techdocs/xy-md02-manual.pdf

 * The program reads the temperature and the humidity from a XY-MD02 device with those two functions:

 ```py